MarkRBest/markrbest.github.io/_posts/2020-12-05-savitsky-golay.md

 ![golay_issue](/assets/2020-12-05/Savitsky-Golay-filter.png)

 The blue line is the estimated mean at time t and the red line is the current value of the golay filter.
-Without some way of estimating some of future data that filter tracks that prices too closely and has a much higher volatility compared with the smoothed value.
+Without some way of estimating the future data the filter tends to tracks the most recent prices too closely and has a much higher volatility that compared with the smoothed value.
+If the filter did its job perfectly we would expect the blue line to exactly track the orange line that is only known at a later date.

 ## Filter Correction